I am Cascade Tuholske.

 I am currently an Earth Institute Postdoctoral Research Scientist at Columbia University.
-Housed at The Center for International Earth Science Information Network (CIESIN), my primary research focus is understanding how climate change is affecting urban population exposure to extreme heat.
-Additionally, in collaboration with the Popgrid Data Collaborative, I am leading a project that explores applications of population modeling and exposure to hazards to support the United Nations Sustainable Development Goals.
+Housed at The Center for International Earth Science Information Network (CIESIN), my primary research examines how climate change is affecting urban population exposure to extreme heat.
+Additionally, in collaboration with the Popgrid Data Collaborative, I am leading a project that explores how gridded population data can be used to track the United Nations Sustainable Development Goals.
 I also continue to work on urban food security/systems research in sub-Saharan Africa.

 I received my PhD in Geography from the University of California, Santa Barbara, where I worked with the WAVES Lab, directed by Professor Kelly Caylor, UCSB's Earth Research Institute, Climate Hazards Center, and the National Center for Ecological Analysis and Synthesis (NCEAS).
 My disseration focused on the converging challenges of climate change, urbanization, and food security in Africa.
 As a scientist, I not only have an obligation to communicate the complexity of these problems, but to also maintain objectivity in light of the often divergent public, political, and scientific discourse.
 To this end, I am keen to leverage cutting-edge data science methods to engender evidenced-based policy and private sector solutions that reduce risk to climate change among the most vulnerable populations worldwide.